udexon/GOEHDOM/Homoiconicity.md

 Graph theory has been employed in many areas in computer science as well as other areas in mathematics.

 Although homoiconicity has been regarded as one of the fundamental topics in computer programming, it has not beeen studied extensively, due to various difficulties that we ....

+We believe with the homoiconic transformation as outlined above, we may establish a theoretical foundation for the study of homoiconicity using graph theory, hence called "homoiconic graph theory" (HGT).

 Human programmer is the homoiconic interface or homoiconic graph machine that performs homoiconic transformation of code, then compose new code.